Gas Street Basin, Birmingham In Autumn

 Since the largest major city that is closest to where I live is Birmingham, I thought that it was about time that I made the effort to create a painting that reflects some of the new and old features that make up the growing heart of the city.
 ‘Gas Street Basin, Birmingham In Autumn’ is my first effort.
 No doubt there will be others to follow.
 This is an oil painting on 20″ x 16″ Winsor & Newton canvas.
 The work is based upon my own reference photographs.

-This Artwork Is For Sale Unframed
+This Artwork Is SOLD unframed

 Gas Street Basin, Birmingham In Autumn.
 Original oil painting on canvas